-Communicating in a Business Environment is a Group A, three-credit mandatory unit for the Level 3 National Vocational Qualification diploma in Business and Administration, offered in England, Wales and Northern Ireland.
-This module helps the candidate achieve a thorough understanding of the purpose of communication and plan how to communicate, both verbally and in writing, how to seek and use feedback (and its importance), and how to develop communication skills for the next levels.
+Communicating in a Business Environment is a Group A, three-credit mandatory unit for the Level 3 National Vocational Qualification Diploma in Business and Administration, offered in England, Wales and Northern Ireland.
+This module helps the candidate achieve a thorough understanding of the purpose of communication.
+Candidates also learn how to communicate both verbally and in writing, how to seek and use feedback (and its importance) and how to develop communication skills for the next levels.

-This article is the first of a two-part series.
-It will address each of the module's outcomes, explain what they mean, and discuss how to achieve them.
+This article will address each of the module's outcomes, explain what they mean, and discuss how to achieve them.
 It will help you gain an understanding of what candidates are expected to write generally.
 Depending on your specific job, you will have to modify what's written here for your own work and organisation when preparing your own portfolio.

-It is purely informative, and meant to guide you through the process of compiling your own portfolio.
+It is purely informative and meant to guide you through the process of compiling your own portfolio.
 Do not directly copy anything here for your file, as your file needs to be tailored to the specifics of your job and organisation.
-Copying the language from this article directly is not only dishonest, but it will weaken your file.
+Copying the language from this article directly is not only dishonest but will also weaken your file.

 Outcome 1: Understand the Purpose of Planning Communication